asc-community/MxEngine/README.md

 object->AddComponent<MeshRenderer>(AssetManager::LoadMaterials("objects/your_object.obj"));
 ```
 ### Creating lights
 Dynamic directional lights, spot lights and point lights are supported.
-Each has simular interface and is created in a uniform way
+Each has a similar interface and is created in a uniform way
 ```cs
 auto object = MxObject::Create();
 auto light = object->AddComponent<SpotLight>();